-To investigate the contribution of lifestyle changes to Europe's mitigation efforts, three different configurations of the EUCalc model called Life, Tech and Tango are simulated (see Table 1).
-The scenarios explore the potential of ambitious behavioural change; of rapid technological change; and the combined emission abatement of both technological and behavioural change in addition to that reported in the LTS Baseline (European Commission 2018b) - the EU's scenario to evaluate current policies on energy and emissions.
+To investigate the contribution of lifestyle changes to Europe's mitigation efforts, three different configurations of the EUCalc model called Life, Tech and Tango are simulated (see table 1).
+The scenarios explore the potential of ambitious behavioural change; of rapid technological change; and the combined emission abatement of both technological and behavioural change in addition to that reported in the LTS Baseline (European Commission 2018b)-the EU's reference scenario to evaluate current policies on energy and emissions.

-In the Life configuration, the ambition levels of individual behaviours are raised from those representing the LTS Baseline (see section 2.1 of the SI) to the maximum level assumed in the EUCalc (see Table 12 in the SI for all lever levels).
-This essentially means smarter and more selective consumption of products and energy services as found in the literature and discussed in stakeholder interaction (see SI section 1.2.1).
-The ambition levels related to Technology and fuels remain unchanged in the Life scenario, and correspond to the LTS Baseline.
+In the Life configuration, the ambition levels of individual behaviours are raised from those representing the LTS Baseline (see section 2.1 of the SI) to the maximum level assumed in the EUCalc (see table 12 in the SI for all lever levels).
+This essentially means smarter and more selective consumption of products and energy services.
+The ambition levels related to Technology and fuels in the Life scenario correspond to those in the LTS Baseline.
 Changes in resources and land are made in favour of achieving the maximum feasible agroecology standards in crop and livestock production as well as the sustainable management of forests.
 In addition, land freed from agricultural production is dedicated to forest while bioenergy capacity is capped at LTS Baseline level.